 - Automatic response.
 Being able to block a process, application, or user that acts suspiciously or violates a security rule can help you limit possible damage from a cybersecurity incident.

-User and Entity Behavior Analytics (UEBA).
+User and entity behavior analytics (UEBA).
 In order to combine the benefits of user activity monitoring and active incident response, you may consider implementing a UEBA solution.
 Such a solution gathers information on entities, both human and non-human, analyzes their behavior, and builds a baseline profile for each.
 This profile can then be used to stop an insider threat.
 When the activity of a monitored entity deviates from the defined baseline, it might be an indicator of an ongoing insider attack.

 The biggest advantage of such an approach is that all data is processed by an artificial intelligence algorithm and not a human.
 Algorithms can analyze data more precisely and may detect suspicious patterns a human analyst would have missed.

-Education.
+Employee education.
 Finally, it’s crucial to educate your employees and third-party partners on your cybersecurity policies and general cybersecurity best practices.
 People tend to ignore security rules not because they’re rebels at heart but because they either don’t see the importance of following these rules or find them inconvenient.
 For instance, a problem of shadow IT is usually a sign that your corporate system doesn’t offer the most comfortable or effective tools for solving day-to-day tasks.

 Prevent, detect, and mitigate insider threats with Ekran System

 When it comes to dealing with insider threats, you can either deploy a set of separate tools for each specific task or use a comprehensive platform that provides you with all the functionality you need.
 Ekran System is an effective insider threat management platform that can help you prevent, detect, and proactively respond to insider threats.

 Ekran System includes a rich set of features for: